Overv/VulkanTutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 accessed from multiple queues:

-* `VK_SHARING_MODE_EXCLUSIVE`: An image is owned by one queue family at a time and ownership must be explicitly transfered before using it in another queue family.
+* `VK_SHARING_MODE_EXCLUSIVE`: An image is owned by one queue family at a time and ownership must be explicitly transferred before using it in another queue family.
 This option offers the best performance.
 * `VK_SHARING_MODE_CONCURRENT`: Images can be used across multiple queue families without explicit ownership transfers.